isabella232/dynamic-media-classic.en-1/help/deploying-video-websites-mobile-sites.md

 ## Work with video thumbnails {#working-with-video-thumbnails}

-Dynamic Media Classic generates thumbnails for encoded videos, and pre-encoded videos.
+Adobe Dynamic Media Classic generates thumbnails for encoded videos, and pre-encoded videos.
 You can use video thumbnails like any image asset.
-Moreover, you can obtain URLs for the video thumbnails that Dynamic Media Classic generates and deploy these URLs outside Dynamic Media Classic.
+Moreover, you can obtain URLs for the video thumbnails that Adobe Dynamic Media Classic generates and deploy these URLs outside Adobe Dynamic Media Classic.
 For example, you can deploy the thumbnails in search results, related video listings, and video play lists on a website.

 Thumbnails are generated based on the first heterogeneous frame (not an all black frame, or an all white frame, and so forth) of the video.

 ### Obtain video thumbnail URLs {#obtaining-video-thumbnail-urls}

-Dynamic Media Classic generates video thumbnails automatically during the upload process.
-The thumbnails appear in the Browse panel in List view and Grid view.
+Adobe Dynamic Media Classic generates video thumbnails automatically during the upload process.
+The thumbnails appear in the Browse panel in List View and Grid View.

 To generate URLs for video thumbnails, perform a publish operation.